 What is the minimum Age Requirement For Jui jitsu?

-The minimum age is normally 5.
-If there is a child who you would like to have participate that is 4 an assessment will be completed by one of our instructors.
+The minimum age is normally 12 if accompanied by an adult training partner.
+If there is a child who you would like to have participate that is 11 an assessment will be completed by one of our instructors.

-Get 14 days FREE when you purchase your uniform!
+Get 14 days of classes FREE!
 Contact us to get started!